sapphire-alysa-star/rustc_codegen_cranelift/Readme.md

+# Sapphire Alysa Star For of Cranelift

+Just taking a look and seeing how things work and if I can see improvements

 # Cranelift codegen backend for rust

 The goal of this project is to create an alternative codegen backend for the rust compiler based on [Cranelift](https://github.com/bytecodealliance/wasmtime/blob/main/cranelift).